Flock: A Knowledge Graph Foundation Model via Learning on Random Walks: Experiments

-\textbf{Results.} We present the results in \Cref{tab:synthetic-exp-results}.
+\paragraph{Results.} The results are provided in \Cref{tab:synthetic-exp-results}.
 As expected, all existing KGFMs relying on learning deterministic relational invariants fail to distinguish between the candidate target triplets completely, achieving $50\%$ accuracy due to random guesses.
 In contrast, $\flock$ succeeds on \textit{all} considered instances, displaying that, while remaining invariant in probability, it can differentiate between non-isomorphic links, even with isomorphic relations.